Higher symplectic capacities: Filtered algebras

 A basic fact (see for example \cite[\S 2]{Fukaya-deformation}) is that the set of Maurer--Cartan elements modulo gauge equivalence is a filtered $\Li$ homotopy invariant of $V$.

 Given a Maurer--Cartan element $m \in V$, we can deform $\ell^1$ to a new differential $\ell^1_\m$, defined by

 In fact, the entire $\Li$ structure gets deformed via

-Note that since $|s\m| = 0$, all of these terms have the same degree.
-However, it is useful to relax this condition by asking only that $|s\m|$ be even.
-In this case we still get a deformed $\Li$ structure $V_\m$, but it will generally only have $\Z/2$ grading even if $V$ has a $\Z$ grading (c.f. \S\ref{sec:CL}).
+Note that since $\m$ lives in the positive part $\calF_{>0}V$ of the filtration, these deformed operations preserve same the decreasing filtration,\footnote{We point out that if we instead try to work with {\em increasing} filtrations as in Remark~\ref{rmk:filtrations} then the analogous deformed $\Li$ operations do not a priori preserve the filtration.} and one can check that they still satisfy the $\Li$ structure equations.
+Also, since $|s\m| = 0$, all of these terms have the same degree, although it is sometimes useful to relax this condition by asking only that $|s\m|$ be even, in which case case we still get a deformed $\Li$ structure but with only a $\Z/2$ grading.
+We will denote the $\Li$ algebra deformed by the Maurer--Cartan element $\m$ by $V_\m$.

 \begin{remark} Maurer--Cartan elements play an important role in deformation theory, and their most standard usage is in {\em formal} deformation theory.
 For $V$ an unfiltered $\Li$ algebra over $\K$, we can tensor $V$ with say the formal power series ring $R\ll q \rr$ and then use the $q$-adic filtration to make sense of the Maurer--Cartan equation in $V \otimes R\ll q \rr$.
 We call such Maurer--Cartan elements {\em formal} to distinguish them from the {\em filtered} Maurer--Cartan elements considered above.
 In fact, the $\Li$ algebra $V$ defines a {\em formal deformation functor} which inputs an Artinian local $\K$-algebra $A$ and outputs the set of Maurer--Cartan elements in $V \otimes A$ modulo gauge equivalence.
 Deformation problems in geometry typically give rise to such formal deformation functors, and the Deligne philosophy states that, at least in characteristic zero, every nice deformation functor should be represented by some natural $\Li$ algebra $V$ (see \cite{Lurie_deformation} for a modern treatment). \end{remark}